carolina-suite/serverless-aws/docs/HTTP.md

 You will not need to know the API Gateway Url, a front end Javascript config file will be generated that has the URL stored as a variable.

+See the [Service page](./SERVICES.md) for more on writing Lambda functions.